Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/native-restaking/validator-eligibility-withdrawal-prefix.md

 The prefix can either be `0x00` or `0x01`:

 - Validators with `0x00` prefix: These are specific to BLS-style withdrawal credentials, common to early ETH stakers.
 Validators with this prefix can easily restake on EigenLayer, by [repointing](repointing-a-validators-withdrawal-credentials.md) their withdrawal credentials.
 - Validators with `0x01` prefix: This newer method is derived from Ethereum addresses.
-In order for `0x01` validators to restake, they have to completely [exit from the beacon chain](./withdrawal-flow/withdrawing-a-validator-from-consensus-layer.md), re-enter on the beacon chain as a new validator and set the withdrawal credentials to their EigenPod.
+While beacon chain rewards are much easier for these validators, restaking on EigenLayer is quite difficult.
+In order for `0x01` validators to restake, they have to completely exit from the beacon chain, re-enter on the beacon chain as a new validator, and then repoint withdrawal credentials to the EigenLayer smart contract.

 ## **New Validators**